 Like so many Game of Thrones fans, the friends and family of the people who create the show had a serious investment in the series’ characters and storylines.
 In 2015, while appearing on Jimmy Kimmel Live!, Amanda Peet admitted that she threatened to divorce David Benioff if anything happened to Jon Snow.

 "I said, 'I've heard all this stuff … [Kit Harington] got a haircut, I don't want to divorce you, what's happening?'"
 Peet said.
 Benioff assured his wife that Jon wasn't going to die, but obviously that wasn't true—or at least not at the time.
 "I don't love you anymore," Peet (jokingly) told her husband.
 "I said, 'If you kill him, that's it.'"

 But not even Parris McBride, George R.R.
-Martin's wife, is immune to petitioning (read: threatening) her husband when it comes to advocating for which characters she wants to see still standing when the series concludes. "[George's] wife did actually say that if he ever kills off Arya or Sansa, she's going to leave him," Maisie Williams revealed in 2015.
+Martin's wife, was immune to petitioning (read: threatening) her husband when it came to advocating for which characters she wanted to see still standing when the series concludes. "[George's] wife did actually say that if he ever kills off Arya or Sansa, she's going to leave him," Maisie Williams revealed in 2015.
 "I'll just keep smiling, and say 'If you want to stay with your wife, you've got to keep me alive!'"

 Based on what happened on the show, it seems like both Peet and McBride have reason to be happy.

 70. There’s a prequel coming.

 It’s called House of the Dragon, and it will take place 300 years before the events of Thrones.
 Though we won’t see any of the characters we know and love in the show, the behind-the-scenes team does have a few familiar faces: George R.R.
 Martin is co-creating alongside Ryan Condal; Condal will serve as co-showrunner alongside director Miguel Sapochnik.